 Individual or Group?

-If you would rather work on a one to one basis, that is fine, and there is no problem in moving from one to the other.
+But working on a one to one basis is often helpful to start with, learning how to become deeply self-reflective takes time.
+There is no problem in moving from one to the other.